opp1881/INN-JS/README.md

 Framework independent library for integrating web applications with Opplysningen INN Single Sign-On solution.

-## **Note that this library is still in an unstable state and the API is subject to change**

 # Installation

-The INN JS Library is available through NPM.
-This can be installed using _npm_ or _yarn_
+The INN JS Library is available through NPM, and can be installed either using _npm_ or _yarn_

 **npm**